MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

   - Data sharing and dependencies between zones.

-  - The impact of Availability Zones on update domains compared to availability sets, and the percentage of workloads that can be under maintenance simultaneously.
+  - The impact of Availability Zones on update domains compared to availability sets and the percentage of workloads that can be under maintenance simultaneously.

   - Support for specific virtual machine (VM) stock-keeping units with Availability Zones.